 English Art Nouveau bottle stand.
 A banded relief of prominent florals enhances the circumference of the lovely form.
 Curving handles have beautifully cast flowers as an adornment.
 Made by the Goldsmiths and Silversmiths Company of Regent Street circa 1905.
 The firm ultimately was acquired by Garrard.
 7" H., 6 1/2" W. to handles

-Pair of silvered, reticulated wine bottle stands with stylized scallop tops and stepped base supports.
+Silvered, reticulated wine bottle stand with stylized scallop top and stepped base support.
 Made in Birmingham circa 1915 by the William Hutton & Sons workshop.
-7" H. each
+7" H.

 Sweeping handles flank the bold Art Nouveau wine or Champagne cooler.
 Interlacing stylized Jugendstil foliates in relief exuberantly adorn front and back.
 Made by the Gerhardi workshop in Germany circa 1900.
 9 3/8" H., 12" W. to handle

 Sterling silver compact corkscrew and bottle opener.
 The corkscrew is concealed within its silver engine-turned wave pattern holder.
 Ideal for traveling.
 Made by the Blackinton silver workshop in North Attleboro, Massachusetts, circa 1940.
 3 1/2" L.

 Art Deco ice pail cooler.
 Lobed banded design with a footed support.
 A pivot bale handle rises above the form.
 Made in England circa 1930.
 Dimensions: 6 1/2" W., 5 3/8" H., 9" H. to handle.